-The System continues to be impacted by changing risk conditions.
-Over the last number of years, net farm income has declined and price levels for key commodities have been low.
-Macroeconomic factors, such as changing interest rates and energy prices, will likely also impact risk in the System.
+Although the System remains financially sound and strongly capitalized, the System continues to be impacted by changing risk conditions.
+Macroeconomic factors, such as changing interest rates, slowing global economic growth, and low margins will likely impact risk in the System.
 Additionally, changing trade policies (including revised trade agreements and potential new tariffs) with several key U.S. partners will likely cause more volatility for agricultural products in the near future.
 FCS institutions must continue to be proactive and responsive to these risks.
 Working with borrowers and adapting to increasing risks while maintaining financial capacity will further increase the complexity of the System.